PhoQIS-Lab-Columbia/Measurement_Software/README.md

   Follow the instructions in `Instruments/AddANewInstrument.ipynb` to integrate new hardware.

 ## Folder Structure
+- `Experiments/` — Example and template experiments
 - `Instruments/` — Instrument drivers and helpers
-  - 'SCPICommandTree
-- `Experiments/` — Example and template experiments
+  - `Documentation/` - Instrument programming manuals
+  - `Generic Classes/` - Common insturment type superclasses
+  - `SCPICommandTree/` - Common SCPI commands
-- `Reference/` — Simulation notebooks and documentation
+- `Reference/` — Simulation notebooks and documentation,graveyard
-- `README.md` — Project overview and instructions
+- `Testing` — Unit tests

 ## Contributing

 Contributions are welcome!
-Please submit pull requests or open issues for bugs and feature requests.
+Please update the read me if you add a new instrument.